Collective 18th-century biographies of literary women

 During the eighteenth century, there were several attempts to describe a "women's literary tradition."
 This table compares six eighteenth-century collections of notable women: George Ballard's Memoirs of several ladies of Great Britain (1752), John Duncombe's The Feminead (1754), the Biographium Faemineum (Anon., 1766), Mary Scott's The Female Advocate (1775), Richard Polwhele's The Unsex'd Females (1798), and Mary Hay's Female Biography (1803).

 Collective 18th-century biographies of literary women

 As the focus of this chart is British literary figures, broadly defined, two of the texts have been treated selectively because of their wider range.
 Three of these texts are collective biographies, while three of them are more pointed political interventions in contemporary debates about women's roles.
-Three are poems and three are dictionaries, but they all list, and comment on, women and their accomplishments.
+Three are poems and three are dictionaries, but they all list, and comment on, literary women and their accomplishments.

 NB: In the columns, readers can find subjects' names or pseudonyms as presented in the text.
 A number in front of a name indicates the relative position of that name in the text.
 Users may reorder some elements of the table.